Lint Center for National Security Studies Recognizes Scholarship Winners

 “We had many good applications, essays and thoughtful submissions by outstanding scholars,” said Jim Lint, founder and chairman of the Lint Center for National Security Studies.
 “Tim had a great essay in addition to outstanding history and great potential to be a key player in America’s future national security endeavors.”
 Lint continued, “We received numerous submissions from veterans of Operation Iraqi Freedom and Operation Enduring Freedom, as well as active duty personnel.
 This round of competition clearly demonstrates the need for more scholarship awards and the Lint Center will continue to build its financial base to help recognize great people with great potential to improve America’s National Security.”

-my explanation About the Alliance Building Scholarship:
+About the Alliance Building Scholarship:

 Scholarship applicants were required to submit essay’s addressing an issue of Alliance Building, Counterintelligence, National Defense, and/or National Security.
 Applicants were encouraged to clearly articulate original thoughts, ideas, and experiences as it pertains to the topic.
 Ground-breaking pioneering ideas, solutions, and recommendations were strongly desired.
 Essays were judged on scholarly rigor, creativity, and innovation.
 Authors were urged to be interdisciplinary in their thinking, assessments, and essay formulation.